tom-krieger/pxe_install/REFERENCE.md

 Data type: `String`

-The full path and name of the net installer archive.
+The URL to download the net installer archive.

 ##### `os`

-Data type: `Enum[ubuntu,debian,centos]`
+Data type: `Enum[ubuntu,debian]`

 The operating system